Ferroin/Roll35/README.md

 [D20PFSRD](https://www.d20pfsrd), converted to the required format using the `convert_spells_csv.py` script bundled with the app, with a few manual fixes to the dataset (mostly correcting tags).

+## Versions

+The bot code and core code are versioned separately, and the overall project has it’s own version as well.

+The bot and core code both use standard semantic versioning rules.
+The major version increases any time a breaking API change is made, the minor version increases any time a new feature is added, and the patch number changes any time a bug fix, optimization, or other non-feature change is made.

+The overall version of the project also uses semantic versioning, but it only increases the major and minor versions for **user visible** changes.
+In other words, a change that only alters the API between the bot and core code without resulting in any user-visible changes will translate to a patch release at the project level, not a major relese.
+Additionally, some non-breaking changes at the project level may result in a major release at the project level simply because they are so impactful that they warrant a major release.